MRU-CSIS-1501/201804.asg.01.documentation/asg.01.unicode.chartifier.docs.md

 > Commentary on Run 3
 >
-> - Here's what you see if you go into a block that your font can't represent - you get these lovely squares...your computer's way of saying "I don't know what the hell these are - here's a box for you instead".
+> - Here's what you see if you go into a block that your font can't represent - you get these lovely squares...your computer's way of saying "I don't know how the hell to display this character for you - here's a box for you instead".
 > - Note that we've kinda messed up our table alignment because the number of characters in the code points is large.
 We're not going to worry about this ... but it goes to show you that there's **always** something that can go wrong when you're programming!
+Learning how to anticipate these problems in advance is a skill you will develop with experience.

 #### Instructions